Holler (film)

-Holler is a 2020 American drama film, written and directed by Nicole Riegel, in her directorial debut.
+Holler is a 2020 American drama film written and directed by Nicole Riegel in her feature directorial debut.
 It stars Jessica Barden, Becky Ann Baker, Pamela Adlon, Gus Halper and Austin Amelio.
 Paul Feig serves as an executive producer under his Feigco Entertainment banner.

-It had its world premiere at the Deauville American Film Festival on September 8, 2020.
-It was released on June 11, 2021, by IFC Films.
+Holler had its world premiere at the Deauville American Film Festival on September 8, 2020, and was theatrically released in the United States on June 11, 2021.

 Plot

 A young woman joins a dangerous scrap metal crew in order to pay her way to college.
 With her goal in sight, she realizes the ultimate cost for education is more than she bargained for, and finds herself torn between a promising future and a family she would be leaving behind.